emb340/RNAseq_Project/MasterNotes.md

 The general outline for this project is Sequence Quality Control --> Mapping to a Reference --> Couting the Reads per Gene Model --> Differential Expression Analysis --> Gene Ontology Enrichment Analysis

 ## Overview of Experimental Treatment
 _Candida albicans_ is a human commensal fungus and opportunistic pathogen that can cause several diseases, including urinary tract and blood infections.
 To evaluate its role in _C. albicans_ proliferation, cultures of this species were grown in the presence or absence of thiamine (Vitamin B1) and then their mRNA transcripts were collected and sequenced for evaluation.
+This analysis will specifically investigate the population of biological isolate A that was grown in the presence of thiamine (Thi+).

 ## Data Accession
 RNA sequence data was obtained from the Rolfes Lab at the Georgetown University Department of Biology.